Nonparametric estimation of multivariate convex-transformed densities: Main results

-where $n=\sum_{i=0}^{d} n_{i}$. \end{enumerate} Since the distributions above belong to the power-convex models only for bounded values of the parameter $s$ the inclusion~\eqref{ch-exm-incl} implies that they do not belong to the log-concave model (corresponding to $s=+\infty$)

-\cite{MR0404559} developed a framework which unifies log-concave and power-convex densities and gives interesting characterization for these classes.
-Here we briefly state the main result. \begin{defn} Let $C \subseteq\Real^{d}$ be an open convex set and let $s\in\Realc$.
-Then we define $\mathcal{M}_{s}(C)$ as the family of all positive Radon measures $\mu$ on $C$ such that:
+\citet{MR0404559} developed a framework which unifies log-concave and power-convex densities and gives an interesting characterization for these classes.
+Here, we briefly state the main result. \begin{defn} Let $C \subseteq\Real^{d}$ be an open convex set and let $s\in\Realc$.
+We then define $\mathcal{M}_{s}(C)$ as the family of all positive Radon measures $\mu$ on $C$ such that

-holds for all $\emptyset\neq A,B\subseteq C$ and all $\theta\in(0,1)$.
+holds for all $\varnothing\neq A,B\subseteq C$ and all $\theta\in(0,1)$.
 We define $\mathcal{M}^{\circ}_{s}(C)$ as a subfamily of $ \mathcal{M}_{s}(C)$ which consists of probability measures such that the affine hull of its support has dimension $d$.
-Here $\mu_{*}$ is the inner measure corresponding to $\mu$ and the cases $s=0,\infty$ are defined by continuity. \end{defn}
+Here, $\mu_{*}$ is the inner measure corresponding to $\mu$ and the cases $s=0,\infty$ are defined by continuity. \end{defn}